 Now let’s be honest, if you have kids and any sort of life, you’ve been right where I am!
 It’s not hopelessness, it’s needing to have an evening out or a kid-free morning to just switch off.

 As I walked back from the shop, the winter air did wonders to wake me up, and my mind started reminiscing about what I made for food the last time I felt like this.
-A British classic, a chip butty.
-Not just any butty, but adult version.
+A chip butty.
+Not just any butty, but the adult version.
 One with a garlicky Harrisa mayo sauce.
 Honestly, while it might be pure carbs it is also just so simple that it is wonderful.

 As I don’t own a deep fryer, I opted for some good’ol McCain’s oven chips.
 But to really kick it up a gear, I made a brilliant little sauce using mayo, harissa paste, garlic and just a bit of lemon juice.
-The result is this spicy savory sauce, that just make your taste buds sing.
+The result is this spicy savoury sauce, that just make your taste buds sing.